Let me introduce myself:

 My name is Rosie McAndrew,

-and I worked as a translator and assistant film editor
+I worked as a translator and assistant film editor

 Having studied Drama, Film, Radio & TV,